Unleashing Nature’s Fury: The Causes of Hurricanes

 What role does atmospheric instability play in the formation of a hurricane?

 Atmospheric instability refers to the condition where the atmosphere is highly turbulent and prone to vertical motion.
 This instability allows the warm, moist air near the ocean surface to rise rapidly and form towering thunderstorms.
-These thunderstorms are crucial for the development of a hurricane, as they latent heat and help to intensify the storm.
+These thunderstorms are crucial for the development of a hurricane, as they release latent heat and help to intensify the storm.
 Without atmospheric instability, hurricanes would not be able to form and strengthen.

 Leave a Comment